Wesselexe/interview-challenge/README.md

 After realizing the function did have unexpected behavior, I decided to go back and make the function more work correctly with lists that have the highest cells before a basin/well forms.
 Now the function checks through the list both in the regular order and in reverse, then lastly the 2 outcomes are compared and where they overlap the result is calculated from.

+## Next up!
+As mentioned earlier, there is some edge cases which the function does not take into consideration.
+(Since I did cheat a bit and spoke with Marc, I made sure any water forming on the edges would not remain though!)
+More over the function is yet to visualize the "grid/cells", let's see if we can make some print to the console at least!